 This morning’s breaking news that using combined oestrogen and progesterone HRT can increase the risk of developing breast cancer will not be welcomed by the many women who were previously reassured by NICE’s much publicised announcement earlier this year that there was “no increased risk” of cancer for those using HRT.

-This not the first time that researchers have found a link between the use of HRT and serious health issues such as ovarian cancer and stroke, which I previously blogged about here.
+This not the first time that researchers have found a link between the use of HRT and serious health issues such as ovarian cancer and stroke.
 But now, new findings by the Institute of Cancer Research and Breast Cancer Now suggest the original risk of developing breast cancer was actually underestimated.